19 Sep How to merge Photoshop files

 This is the default PNG you get in both cases

 And this if you set canvas dimensions on Export As

-OUR SCRIPT: Export layers to PNG, keep canvas size, position and layers name (without prefix).
+Option 3: Export layers to PNG, keep canvas size, position and layers name (without prefix).

 So… we created a script to export layers to PNG files preserving the original position and size into the canvas, and layers name.
 No annoying prefixes, no trimmed images.

 … while preserving the original placement.

 File > Scripts > Browse… locate layers-to-png.jsx file and click OK